HRV for Yoga and Pilates

 Why Yoga and Pilates Practitioners Track HRV

-• Which practices are most restorative for your individual physiology
+• Which styles are most restorative for your physiology (not just what the teacher says)

-• Progress in nervous system regulation that you can't see otherwise
+• Progress in nervous system regulation you can't feel day to day

-• The cumulative benefit of consistent practice on autonomic function
+• The cumulative payoff of consistent practice on your autonomic function

-Research consistently shows yoga and breathwork improve HRV—tracking lets you see these benefits accumulating in your own data.
+Yoga and breathwork reliably improve HRV.
+Tracking lets you watch those benefits stack up in your own data.

 The Autonomic Effects of Practice